Airports Economic Regulatory Authority

-Airports Economic Regulatory Authority (AERA) is a regulatory agency under Government of India to regulate tariff and other expenditure & fees for major airports.
+Airports Economic Regulatory Authority (AERA) is a regulatory agency under Government of India to regulate tariff and other expenditure and fees for major airports.
 It is a statutory body constituted under the Airports Economic Regulatory Authority of India Act (AERA), 2008.

 Functions

-It works according to provisions of AERA Act 2008.
+It works according to the provisions of the AERA Act 2008.
 It regulates tariffs and fees charged to airports and passengers and monitors the quality of service.